LionelBeato/capybaras/README.md

 ## E

 - *encapsulation* : the concept that code can be wrapped or contained by other code for safety and security purposes.
+Variables and methods that act on those variables should then be bundled together.

 ## F